vitorjaguat/react-notes/index.md

 ### React Portal

+More examples and usage details [here](#react-portals).
 When we want the component to be added somewhere else in the DOM, and not on the original parent component's DOM, we can use the method ReactDOM.createPortal() to set another place on the DOM to place it.

+This is specially useful, for example, when adding a Modal on the page, as modal should be placed right under the beginning of the body element on DOM, or on the end of the body element - and not inside other element.
+Semantically, it will make more sense.

 ReactDOM.cretePortal() accepts 2 arguments:
 A) the first is the HTML/JSX code that will be inserted;
 B) the second is a common DOM element that will receive this piece of code as an append.